Trummler12/Schoolsystem2/README.md

 ## Notes
 - `:backend:run` is not needed; `backend` is already the root Gradle project.
 - Ensure port 8080 (backend) and 5173 (frontend dev) are free before starting.
+- `YOUTUBE_DATA_API_KEY` is only needed for the optional data-generation script `backend/src/main/resources/scripts/YouTubeToCSV/YouTubeToCSV.py` (not for running the app).